telerik/blazor-docs/components/grid/columns/bound.md

     * If the `Field` points to a custom object or something like an `IDictionary`, errors will be thrown upon those actions because there are no known data operations on non-primitive types in .NET.
 An alternative is to implement all data source operations yourself by handling the [OnRead event](../manual-operations).
     * To bind to nested (complex) models (also called navigation properties), use only the name of the field that holds the child class and its own field.
 For an example, see the [Bind to navigation properties in complex objects]({%slug grid-use-navigation-properties%}) article.
 * The grid skips fields marked with the [`IgnoreDataMemberAttribute`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.ignoredatamemberattribute) when performing CUD operations.
 Its presence indicates that this property does not need to be part of the serialized data anyway, and skipping such fields allows [Lazy Loading Proxies in EF](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.proxiesextensions.uselazyloadingproxies?view=efcore-3.1) to work.
-* For the time being, nested models will not work (such as `Field="MyModel.AnotherModel.SomePrimitiveField"`).
-We are working on enabling this and you can follow its status [here](https://feedback.telerik.com/blazor/1432615-support-for-nested-complex-models).
+* If you don't set a `Title` for a column, the grid will take the `[Display(Name = "My Column Title")]` data annotation attribute from the model field.
+If that's not available either, the name of the field will be shown.

 >tip You can optimize database queries in two ways:
 >
 > * Use an `IQueryable<MyModel>` collection for the grid `Data`.
 The grid will build a LINQ expression internally that will be resolved only when needed.
 This can be useful when the `Data` comes from something like an EntityFramework context.
 > * Implement [manual data source operations](..//manual-operations) and implement the desired query yourself.
-In a future version, the `DataSourceRequest` object will become serializable so you can send it directly over HTTP to a controller and use the LINQ queries it will build for you.

 ## See Also